 Is Sedona the answer?

 We are all traveling into a new world like Maggie and JT are creating a new life together.
-If you would like to travel with Maggie and JT on their adventures in forging a new life, The Sedona Upset.
-Be one of the first readers to explore the world of Tucson, Sedona, reality TV, and, of course, vortexes.
+If you would like to travel with Maggie and JT on their adventures in forging a new life, The Sedona Upset is going to be released in just two days.
+Watch your email to be one of the first readers to explore the world of Tucson, Sedona, reality TV, and, of course, vortexes.